iterative/ldb-resources/documentation/Command-summary.md

 ## flags

-`--remove`  removes indicated tags
+`--remove`  removes indicated tags from objects or datasets

 # SYNC \< target-folder \>

-`SYNC` synchronizes workspace state with staged dataset found in \< object-folder \>.
-It acts as a combination of `ADD` and `DEL` commands to realign the staged dataset with objects and annotations found in \< target-folder \>
+`SYNC` synchronizes workspace state with dataset instance found at \< target-folder \>.
+It acts as a combination of `ADD` and `DEL` commands and logically clones \<target-folder\> to staged dataset, overwriting it.

 _Use case:_
 ```
 $ ldb instantiate ./     # instantiate the workspace dataset
 $ rm cats1.jpg           # delete one object file
-$ ldb sync ./            # pick up the changes in workspace
+$ ldb sync ./            # pick up changes in workspace
 ```

 # INSTANTIATE [\< object id(s) \>] [flags]

 `INSTANTIATE` partially or fully re-creates dataset in a workspace.
 If object id(s) are given, only those objects (with annotations) are instantiated.
-This command works whether the dataset in the workspace is committed (clean) or not (dirty). `INSTANTIATE` takes any valid object ids - hashsums or full object paths.
+This command works whether the dataset in the workspace is committed (clean) or not (dirty).
+To partially reconstruct the dataset, `INSTANTIATE` can take any valid object ids - hashsums or full object paths.

 ## flags